 The Diehn Composers Room is co-located with the Music Library and contains unique and rare manuscripts, scores, audio recordings, memorabilia, and other specialized music materials.
-Reference and research services are available in the Reading Room, including the use of a Steinway grand piano.
+Reference and research services are available in the Reading Room, including the use of a Steinway grand piano by appointment only.
 Visit the Music Library and Diehn Composers Room at www.odu.edu/library/diehn.

 Patricia W. and J. Douglas Perry Library